cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 7. (Optional) Click [**Add an attribute**](#add-an-attribute) and set up its properties.
 8. Click [**Select files**](#select-files) to upload files for annotation.
 9. Click **Continue** to submit the label and start adding a new one
-   <br> or **Cancel** to terminate current label and return you to labels list.
+   <br> or **Cancel** to terminate the current label and return you to the labels list.
 10. Click **Submit and open** to submit the configuration and open the created task, or **Submit and continue**, to submit the configuration and start a new task.

 ### Label shape

-Labels (or classes) are classes of the objects you can annotate.
+Labels (or classes) are categories of objects that you can annotate.

 **Label shape** limits the use of the label to certain [shape tool](/docs/manual/basics/controls-sidebar/#shapes).

-`Any` - is the default shape, that does not limit shape types.
+`Any` is the default value, that does not limit shape types.

 For example, you added: